 Amy (she/her) plans, implements and assesses cross-organization projects such as signature events, educational offerings and administrative programs.
 Some of her professional interests include educational project and program management, learner-centered course and program design, curriculum alignment, and authentic assessment strategies to learning.

-Recent CIT Blog Posts
+Recent Blog Posts

 She holds a bachelor’s degree in biology from the University of Virginia, and a master’s degree in ecology and evolution from the University of Michigan.
 She taught for many years as a graduate teaching assistant in Biology, and has been an adjunct faculty member in Biology at the community college level.
-She also completed a certificate in distance education from the University of Wisconsin, and participated in the Educause Institute Learning Technology Leadership Program.
+She also completed a certificate in distance education from the University of Wisconsin, and participated in the Educause Learning Technology Leadership Institute.